ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 * Next create a dictionary of relevant data and appended the data to a list of dictionaries which we later used to create a pandas dataframe.
 This dataframe would contains data for a specific country, city in the country, longitude and latitude for the site and aqi values for different pollutants at the site.

+(The code for this portion can be found in the World_Heatmaps_US_Pollution_Trend_Yann folder in the World Pollution Api Data folder)

 ## Heatmap
 To create the heatmap I utilized the python gmaps module